sajoy/email/README.md

 ---
 * cannot actually send or rcv emails
 * emails cannot be opened individually in folder view
+* cannot move emails from one folder to another

 created by Sarah Joy Calpo
 MIT COPYRIGHT 2015